-Applications for the 2019 sessions of Facing Racism are now open!
+Applications for the 2019 Sessions of Facing Racism are Now Closed.
+2020 Dates Coming Soon.

 When was the last time you had an honest conversation about race with a diverse set of people?